City of Houston Strategic Procurement Division

 No. Supplier and Vendor are the same.
 You can refer to your Vendor Number as a “Supplier/Vendor” Number.

-4. What's the difference between the Supplier Registration Form and the Web Site Registration form?
+4. What's the difference between the Vendor Registration Form and the Web Site Registration form?

-The Supplier Registration form allows you to apply for a City of Houston Supplier Number.
+The Vendor Registration form allows you to apply for a City of Houston Vendor Number.
 This is required to do business with the City.
-A Supplier Number can take up five business days to be assigned.
+A Vendor Number can take up five business days to be assigned.

 The Web Site Registration form is a short form that allows you to get started viewing and downloading bid documents right away.
 You register using your email address as your login ID and a password of your choice.
 Approval is immediate.